scottsumerford/AutoPrep-Team/Version 1 MD files/README.md

-# Version 1.0 Reference Documentation
+# Version 1.0 Documentation Archive

-This folder contains all Version 1.0 markdown documentation files that have been archived for historical reference during the transition to Version 2.0 development.
+This folder contains all markdown documentation files from the AutoPrep Version 1.0 development cycle.
+These files are preserved for historical reference and documentation purposes as the project transitions to Version 2.0.

-## Purpose

-These files document the original AutoPrep system (Version 1.0) and are preserved here to:
-- Maintain historical context and development decisions
-- Provide reference material for understanding the system evolution
-- Support debugging and troubleshooting of legacy features
-- Enable rollback procedures if needed

 ## Contents

-This folder contains 87 markdown files including:
+This archive includes 87 markdown files documenting:

-- Agent setup and configuration guides
+- **Agent Setup & Configuration**: Agent creation, setup, and integration guides
-- Deployment instructions and status reports
+- **Deployment Documentation**: Deployment procedures, status reports, and guides
-- Bug fixes and issue analysis
+- **Production Issues & Fixes**: Production deployment issues, fixes, and investigations
-- Feature implementation documentation
+- **Feature Implementation**: Feature development and implementation summaries
-- Integration guides (Lindy, Webhooks, OAuth, etc.)
-- Database and production setup guides
-- Testing and verification checklists
+- **Testing & Verification**: Testing procedures and verification checklists
+- **Database Configuration**: Database setup and connection documentation
+- **Webhook Integration**: Webhook setup and integration guides
+- **Calendar & Airtable Integration**: Integration documentation and fixes
+- **Code Reviews & Changes**: Code review reports and change summaries

+## Organization

+All files are organized alphabetically by filename for easy reference.

 ## Version 2.0 Development

-All new development for Version 2.0 takes place in the root directory of the repository.
-The V2 codebase includes:
-- `/app` - Application code
-- `/components` - React components
-- `/lib` - Utility libraries
-- `/public` - Static assets
-- Configuration files (package.json, tsconfig.json, etc.)

-## Usage

-When referencing historical documentation:
-1. Check the file name to understand its purpose
-2. Review the content for context-specific information
-3. Cross-reference with current V2 documentation for any updates
-4. Contact the development team if clarification is needed

-## Archive Date

-Organized: October 31, 2025
+For current Version 2.0 development, please refer to the root directory and main project files.
+This folder is maintained as a reference archive only.

 ---

-**Note**: This is a reference archive.
-For current system documentation, please refer to the root directory and V2 documentation.
+**Archive Created**: October 31, 2025
+**Total Files**: 87 markdown documents
+**Purpose**: Historical reference and documentation preservation